polterguy/lizzie/docs/introduction.md

 peculiarities from Lisp, it still keeps some of these around.
 The same way that Lisp is based upon Symbolix Expressions, or S-Expressions, Lizzie is based upon a similar construct which we refer to as _"Symbolic Delegates"_ in this documentation.
+This arguably makes the ideas of Lisp, dynamically available to developers on the CLR stack, without forcing an entirely new way of thinking down their throats.
 However, let's start with the basics.

 ## Binding your Lizzie code to your domain types